 And then there was Hardee, who was said to have the biggest testicles in the country apart from Jenny Agutter’s father.
 He had a unique way of introducing new talent: ‘Could be good, could be shit.’
 He pissed in a sleeping punter’s pint or pissed on a sleeping punter’s head.
 I’ve heard various versions.
 All are probably true.
 He pissed a lot.
 If in doubt, he got his knob out.

 When the Tunnel closed Hardee went on to open the relatively sedate Up The Creek in Greenwich, which is still going strong.
 Though sadly without Hardee.
 He drowned in the Thames in 2005.
 As Deserter has noted previously, when Hardee’s body was found by frogmen he was clutching a bottle of beer.

-The Hardee spirit lives on in the experimental monthly club, Pull The Other One, which was at the Half Moon Pub for a while before it closed and currently resides at the Old Nun’s Head in, erm, Nunhead.
-PTOO is run by Vivienne and Martin Soan.
+The Hardee lived on at the experimental monthly club, Pull The Other One, which was at Herne Hill’s Half Moon pub for a while, before moving to the Old Nun’s Head.
+PTOO was run by Vivienne and Martin Soan.
 Martin was in The Greatest Show On Legs, the naked balloon dance troupe featuring Hardee and chums.
-In fact Soan still appears naked.
+In fact Soan still appears naked on occassion.
 Though, understandably, not with Hardee any more.

-Unfortunately I’ve never made it to PTOO for the simple reason that it always coincides with a longstanding end-of-the-month commitment to drinking heavily and listening to old vinyl records with Dulwich Raider.
-But it is strongly recommended if you like your laughs with a garnish of anarchy.
+Saldy, I never made it to PTOO for the simple reason that it always coincided with a longstanding end-of-the-month commitment to drinking heavily and listening to old vinyl records with Dulwich Raider.

 What’s on the End of the Stick?